danmayer/coverband/README.md

 - **force coverage collection:** This triggers coverage collection on the current webserver process
 - **clear coverage report:** This will clear the coverage data.
 This wipes out all collected data (**dangerous**)
 - View individual file details
 - **clear individual file coverage:** This will clear the details of the file you are looking at.
-This is helpful if you don't want to loose all Coverage data but made a change that you expect would impact a particular file.
+This is helpful if you don't want to lose all Coverage data but made a change that you expect would impact a particular file.

 ### Rake Tasks